solana-labs/solana/book/src/cluster/ledger-replication.md

    at turn boundaries for any proofs.

-2. Validators maintain a map of ledger segments and corresponding replicator public keys.
+2. Validators maintain a map of ledger segments and corresponding archiver public keys.

-   The map is updated when a Validator processes a replicator's proofs for a segment.
+   The map is updated when a Validator processes an archiver's proofs for a segment.

    The validator provides an RPC interface to access the this map.
 Using this API, clients

-   can map a segment to a replicator's network address \(correlating it via cluster\_info table\).
+   can map a segment to an archiver's network address \(correlating it via cluster\_info table\).

-   The clients can then send repair requests to the replicator to retrieve segments.
+   The clients can then send repair requests to the archiver to retrieve segments.

 3. Validators would need to invalidate this list every N turns.